On the proportion of metric matroids whose Jacobians have nontrivial $\mathbf{p}$-torsion: Configuration polynomials

 By convention, a product of variables indexed by the empty set equals $1$.
 If $G$ is a graph, we define the configuration polynomial of $G$ to be $\Psi_G\colonequals\Psi_{M(G)}$.

-The configuration polynomial of a linear matroid can be defined by the theory of configurations of vector spaces; however, it depends on the field of definition.
+The configuration polynomial of a linear matroid can be defined by the theory of configurations of vector spaces; however, this polynomial depends on the choice of the field of definition.
 Under this new definition, the configuration polynomial of a regular matroid is independent of the field of definition and has exactly the form as in~\eqref{eq:def_conf_polynomial}.
 For further discussion of the general case we refer the reader to~\cite{Denham-et21}.

 \begin{remark} \ \begin{enumerate} \item By definition, $\Psi_M$ is a homogeneous polynomial of degree $r(M^\ast)$.
 It is linear in each variable and its coefficients are all $1$.